 online-travel-agency

-The Global Distribution System displays essential information to facilitate booking to travel agents.
+The Global Distribution System displays essential information to travel bookers for facilitating booking.
 It updates the supplier’s system and removes the product from the inventory.
-Travel agents and vendors do not interact with each other directly as the GDS completes the booking and inventory updating in real time.
+Travel bookers and vendors do not interact with each other directly as the GDS completes the booking and inventory updating in real time.

 Suggested Read: How Do Small Business Travel Agency Add Value To Business Travel